thoughtsynapse/ImageCompressionAPI/README.md

 #### Compression Quality
 ```
+Compression Quality (imgQuality) won't work if isLossy is set to false.
 Default JPG, PNG, SVG Image Compression Quality = 85.
 You can choose between 1-100 with 'imgQuality' key and value 'YOURVALUE' through POST request.